There are simple rules to follow to avoid illegally- imported HFCs:

-• Buy from reputable sources only.
+- Buy from reputable sources only.
 Conduct background checks if you are unsure.
-If someone makes a cold call and offers HFCs “cash only”, just resist the offer and report it to the EFCTC Action Line.
+If someone makes a cold call and offers HFCs “cash only”, just resist the offer and report it to relevant authorities.

-• Only buy cylinders that carry EU specifications.
+- Only buy cylinders that carry EU specifications.
 If someone offers HFCs and does not request a deposit for the cylinder, then the product is likely illegal.
 Single use cylinders are certain to be illegal, so keep your hands off them.
+EFCTC listed a few key elements to confirm a refrigerant is legal on its website.

 As a manufacturer and trader, use your instinct.
 If something looks suspicious, it probably is.